Gigabyte5671/VariableListener/README.md

 # Variable Listener JS

-Allows client-side JavaScript to execute functions when the value of any primative variable changes.
+Allows client-side JavaScript to execute arbitrary functions when the value of any global variable changes.

 To add a new listener:
 ``` javascript